Dr. Robert Ruggiero, MD | Orthopedic Surgery in Collegeville, PA | Healthline FindCare

 Overview of Dr. Robert Ruggiero, MD

 Dr. Robert Ruggiero, MD is an Orthopedic Surgery Specialist in Collegeville, PA.
-They specialize in Orthopedic Surgery, has 56 years of experience, and is board certified in Orthopedic Surgery.
-They graduated from Drexel University College of Medicine and is affiliated with Brandywine Hospital, Paoli Hospital and Phoenixville Hospital.
+They specialize in Orthopedic Surgery, has 31 years of experience.
+They graduated from Jefferson Medical College Of Thomas Jefferson University and is affiliated with Paoli Hospital.

 Dr. Ruggiero works at